 Behind the lens

-Emily is a portrait and brand photographer based in St. John's, NL who loves capturing images with intention and purpose that tell a story.
+Emily is a portrait and brand photographer based on the east coast of Canada, primarily in St. John's, NL.
+She loves capturing images with intention and purpose that tell a story.
 10 years ago, she picked up her first camera as a hobby, taking portraits of friends and family for fun.
 As she continued to develop as a photographer, she began booking all kinds of clients, from families and couples to events and graduations, experimenting with different styles of portraits and learning new skills along the way.

 Recently, Emily discovered a passion for creative portraits, which she combined with brand work.
 She has had the pleasure of collaborating with multiple local apparel brands and brands across Canada.